What is gambling?

 Top ten risks of gambling

 Gambling often seems harmless and exciting, but it also carries risks.
-If you’re unaware of these risks, you can get into trouble faster than you think.
-In this article, you’ll read about 10 risks of gambling.
+If you are unaware of these risks, you can get into trouble faster than you think.
+In this article, you will read about 10 risks of gambling.
 This will help you know what to look out for and how to protect yourself.

 1. Financial problems

 You can lose a lot of money by gambling.
-You could lose your savings or get into debt.
+You may lose your savings or get into debt.
 Always make sure you know how much money you are spending.

 2. Relationship problems